MichalusParus/nexttemplate-14/README.md

 - `Complex` - ParusUI contains 56 components and 7 hooks.

-- `LibraryFree` - ParusUI are lightweighted and fully custom builded with no additional libraries except React Hook Form, Yup and Popper.
+- `LibraryFree` - ParusUI are lightweighted and fully custom builded with no additional libraries except React Hook Form, Zod and Popper.

 - `Folder structure` - Components are modular and organized in atomic folder structure.